-CEs should develop transition plans to ensure SFMNP accessibility if structural changes to buildings are necessary.
+CEs should develop transition plans to ensure FMNP accessibility if structural changes to buildings are necessary.

-If CEs cannot provide services to a person with disabilities because a part of a site where services are provided is not accessible, they must:
+If CEs cannot provide services to a person with disabilities because a part of a site where services are provided is not accessible, they must

-- Inform the person with disabilities of alternate sites where they can receive services; and - Pay all or part of any additional cost the person with disabilities incurs as a result of being transported to the alternate site.
+- Inform persons with disabilities of alternate sites where they can receive services, and - Pay all or part of any additional cost the person with disabilities incurs as a result of being transported to the alternate site.
 (There are some circumstances when CEs are not required to pay these costs.
-Contact your USDA Foods Specialist for additional information.)
+Contact TDA if additional information is needed.)